 Cases that go to trial typically take a lot longer to resolve compared cases settled out of court.

 That is determined by your specific claim's statute of limitations.
 As previously mentioned, a legal deadline is set by the statute for failing your lawsuit.
 If that deadline is passed, then you can no longer file a claim for your injury.
-In the state of Indiana, personal injury claims have different statutes of limitations.
+In the state of Ohio, personal injury claims have different statutes of limitations.
 Most personal injury claims have a statute of limitations of two years from the date that the negligence or accident occurred.
 Premises liability, wrongful death, medical malpractice, and product liability have their own statutes of limitations.

 It is not necessary for most cases to go to trial since your Hamilton, Ohio personal injury lawyer can negotiate a settlement out of court for you.
 However, in certain situations, the parties involved might be very contentious, and obtaining fair compensation might only be possible through taking a case to court.
 The thought of having to go to trial can cause personal injury victims a lot of stress and anxiety.
 However, your Young, Reverman & Mazzei attorneys can effectively manage all aspects of your case and recommend the best course of action to take.

 In certain personal injury claim cases, a defendant is found to be 100% at fault for injuries.
 However, there are other cases where both the victim and the defendant are found to be at fault.
-According to the contributory law in the state of Indiana, when injury victims are more than 50% at fault for their injuries, they are prohibited from obtaining compensation.
+According to the contributory law in the state of Ohio, when injury victims are more than 50% at fault for their injuries, they are prohibited from obtaining compensation.
 However, if their percentage of fault is less than 50%, they can receive compensation.
 It will be reduced by the percentage of their fault.
 So if $50,000 in compensation is awarded, it will be reduced down to $40,000 if the victim is found to be 20% at fault for their injuries.

 If you or a loved one has been injured due to the negligence of another person, you deserve to receive justice.
 Our attorneys are prepared and trained to fight effectively for your rights and help you with recovering the maximum amount of compensation for your damages and injuries.
 Do not hesitate to contact us to get your no-obligation free consultation scheduled.
-Remember that residents of Indiana have a limited time frame for filing their personal injury lawsuits.
+Remember that residents of Ohio have a limited time frame for filing their personal injury lawsuits.
 The sooner you can speak to us, the faster we can get started working on your case and assisting you with getting the compensation and justice you deserve and need.